Walheimat/wal-emacs/README.md

 ### theme

 Just pick a theme.
-This one is based on Jon Blow's.
+This one is based on Jon Blow's and pretty cool.

     (load-theme 'naysayer t)